-[NOTE: Blind did not reprint this sonnet in her 1893 collection Songs and Sonnets, nor did Arthur Symons publish it in The Poetical Works of Mathilde Blind (1900).
+[NOTE: Blind did not reprint this sonnet in her 1893 collection Songs and Sonnets, nor did Arthur Symons publish it in A Selection from the Poems of Mathilde Blind (1897) or The Poetical Works of Mathilde Blind (1900).
 It was published in the same issue as chapter four of Sheridan Le Fanu’s “Carmilla” and “The Last Man of Mexican Camp” by Joaquin Miller, who had proposed marriage to Blind the previous year.
-For more on the Dark Blue, including a discussion of synesthesia (which “Nocturne” exemplifies), see Anna Marie Jones, “On the publication of Dark Blue, 1871-73” ]
+For more on the Dark Blue, see Anna Marie Jones, “On the publication of Dark Blue, 1871-73.”]

 How hushed the world is: how the sea-like sound